 - Responsibility, transparency, and accountability are necessary parts of our conduct as an organization.

 EPI Program Overview

-Emerson College launched the Emerson Prison Initiative (EPI) in 2017.
-The program’s mission is to democratize access to college education for those who are marginalized.
-Operating at the Massachusetts Correctional Institution at Concord (MCI-Concord), a men’s medium-security prison, EPI acts on the knowledge that college-in-prison programs can help stop the cycle of incarceration.
-It affirms Emerson’s faith in the abiding value of a liberal arts education by offering the same courses taught to students on Emerson’s main campus: classes that focus on arts and communication; bear official Emerson credits; and are taught by Emerson faculty as well as guest faculty from other local colleges.
-Through a carefully constructed curriculum of these courses, EPI provides a pathway to an Emerson College Bachelor of Arts in Media, Literature, and Culture, a degree that combines Emerson’s strengths in media studies, literary studies, and the liberal arts.
+Emerson College launched the Emerson Prison Initiative (EPI) in 2017 at the Massachusetts Correctional Institution at Concord (MCI-Concord), a men’s medium-security prison.
+EPI acts on the knowledge that college-in-prison programs can interrupt the cycle of incarceration.
+EPI offers the same courses taught on Emerson’s main campus, taught by Emerson faculty as well as guest faculty from other local colleges, and bearing official Emerson credits.
+EPI provides a pathway to an Emerson College Bachelor of Arts in Media, Literature, and Culture, a degree that combines Emerson’s unique strengths in media studies, literary studies, and the liberal arts.